-This Hyderabadi Chicken Biryani gets a lot of its flavour from the marinade.
-We are using yogurt as a tenderiser, and fried onions (birista), tomato puree, chilli powder, turmeric powder, coriander powder, garam masala and salt to flavour the chicken.
-It’s important to marinate the chicken for at least two hours or overnight for the maximum flavour.
+This Hyderabadi Chicken Biryani gets a lot of its flavor from the marinade.
+We are using yogurt as a tenderiser, and fried onions (birista), tomato puree, chilli powder, turmeric powder, coriander powder, garam masala and salt to flavor the chicken.
+It’s important to marinate the chicken for at least two hours or overnight for the maximum flavor.
 I prefer using only chicken thighs and legs for chicken biryani because these are the juiciest and do not become dry while the biryani cooks.

 Fried Onions and Basmati Rice